-As with any other injectable medicinal products, the CAMPTO solution must be prepared aseptically (see section 6.3).
+As with any other injectable medicinal product, irinotecan infusion must be prepared aseptically (see section 6.3).

-If any precipitate is observed in the vials or after dilution, the product should be discarded according to standard procedures for cytotoxic agents.
+If any precipitate is observed in the vials or in the infusion solution, the product must be discarded according to standard procedures for cytotoxic agents.

-Aseptically withdraw the required amount of CAMPTO solution from the vial with a calibrated syringe and inject into a 250 mL infusion bag or bottle containing either 0.9% sodium chloride solution or 5% glucose solution.
+Aseptically withdraw the required amount of irinotecan concentrate from the vial with a calibrated syringe and inject into a 250 ml infusion bag or bottle containing either 9 mg/ml (0.9%) sodium chloride solution or 50 mg/ml (5%) glucose solution only.
 The infusion should then be thoroughly mixed by manual rotation.